paralevel/secret-actions-for-shortcuts/README.md

 <br>

-<sup>_Disclaimer: This collection is built on a [shortcut](https://www.reddit.com/r/shortcuts/comments/1nwdlva/32_hidden_shortcuts_actions/) I posted in October 2025, and only includes actions I have been able to reverse engineer myself, and no actions that were copied from other sources_</sup>
+<sup>_Disclaimer: This collection is built on a [shortcut](https://www.reddit.com/r/shortcuts/comments/1nwdlva/32_hidden_shortcuts_actions/) I posted in October 2025, and only includes actions I have been able to reverse engineer myself using data extracted from local system files, and no actions that were copied from other sources_</sup>

 <br>
 <br>